tblyler/hoarder/README.md

 # The number of concurrent completed torrent downloads to have at one time
 download_jobs: 2

+# Whether or not to attempt to resume a previously interrupted download
+resume_downloads: true

 rtorrent:
   # The address to the rtorrent XMLRPC endpoint
   addr: mycoolrtorrentserver.com/XMLRPC